Invariant triple products: Trilinear products

 where $D_1(m)$ is a differential operator in the variable $a$.
 Since $D$ is $G$-equivariant, we may replace $f$ with $^{a_0}f$ for some $a_0\in A$.
 Since $x_1a_0=x_1$ we get that the above is the same as

 This implies that $D_1$ must be of order zero and so $\CT$ is of order zero.
 Restricted to the orbit $x_1.G\cong AM\bs G$ the distribution $\CT$ is given by an integral of the form $\int_{AM\bs G}\phi(y)f(x_1y)\, dy$.
 (Note that we use the notation without the dot again.)
 Invariance implies that $\phi$ is constant.
-If $\CT$ is non-zero, then $y\mapsto f(x_1y)$ must be left invariant under $AM$, which implies $\la_1+\la_2-\la_3+\rho=0$.
-But then the distribution does not extend to all of $Y$ as the integral will not converge if $f$ is non-zero in $(1,1,1)$.
+If $\CT$ is non-zero, then $y\mapsto f(x_1y)$ must be left invariant under $AM$, which implies $\la_1+\la_2-\la_3+\rho=0$, a case we have excluded.
 So $\CT$ must be zero.
 This shows that any invariant distribution which is zero on the open orbit also vanishes on $x_1.G$.
 The remaining orbits are dealt with in a similar fashion.
-To prove the Theorem, it remains to show the existence of invariant distributions.
+To prove the Theorem, it remains to show the existence of invariant distributions in the case of unitary parameters.
 For this we change our point of view and consider sections of $L_\la$ no longer as functions on $Y$, but as functions on $G^3$ whith values in $V_\sigma=V_{\sigma_1}\otimes V_{\sigma_2}\otimes V_{\sigma_3}$ which spit out $a^{\la+\rho}\sigma(m)$ on the left.
 We induce this in the notation by writing $f(x_0y)$ instead of $f(x_0.y)$.
 On a given orbit of maximal dimension, there is a standard invariant distribution which, by the lemma, is unique up to scalars and given by

 where $\al$ is a linear functional on the space of $M_o$-invariants.
 In order to show that this extends to a distribution on $Y$, we need to show that the defining integral converges for all $f\in\Ga^\infty(E_{\sigma,\la})$.
 This integral equals